MetanoKid/coding-scars/_drafts/finite-state-machines.md

 };
 {% endhighlight %}

-And so, the `update` method would just delegate to the current state's:
+This is a _stateless_ state: it doesn't hold any data, just a pointer to its _update_ function provided during construction.
+The only thing we're missing is the delegation of the `update` function to the current state's:

 {% highlight c++ %}
 void update(float deltaTime)
 {
-    std::invoke(m_state->m_onUpdate, this, deltaTime);
+    m_state->m_onUpdate(this, deltaTime);
 }
 {% endhighlight %}

-We could then have a method that sets the state, nothing fancy:
+Alright!
+And how do we change states?
+We could define a simple method that sets them, nothing fancy:

 {% highlight c++ %}
 void setState(State *state)